1005, 2024

 2. Avoid Overloading Circuits

-Plugging too many devices into a single outlet or power strip can overwhelm the circuit, resulting in overheating and fires.
-Here’s how to prevent circuit overload:
+Electricians know the importance of calculating amperage because overloading a breaker could lead to its overheating and ultimately fire.
+Plugging too many devices into a single outlet or power bar can overload the circuit, resulting in overheating and fires as mentioned above.
+Here’s what you can do to prevent circuit overload:

-• Limit Devices: Avoid plugging multiple high-energy appliances, such as microwaves or space heaters, into one outlet.
+• Limit Devices: Be smart – avoid plugging multiple high-energy appliances, such as microwaves or space heaters, into one outlet.

 3.Unplug Devices When Not in Use